improbable-eng/etcd-cluster-operator/docs/design/resources.md

   etcd cluster.
 This principally concerns a Pod, but also includes attached storage and network identity.

+## Operator Deployment

+The operator is compiled into a single binary (`etcd-cluster-operator`) and deployed as a single Docker image (`improbable/etcd-cluter-operator` on Docker Hub).
+This single operator contains the controllers for both the peer resource and the cluster resource, and is multi-tennant for clusters defined in any namespace.

 ## The Peer Resource

 The peer resource represents a single peer in an etcd